The History of the Y-Prize

 Based on the success of this trial run, Hsu approached the Mack Institute for help with expanding the class project into a campus-wide competition, and the rest is history.
 Through the work of staff from the Mack Institute, Penn Engineering, and the Weiss Tech house, the inaugural Y-Prize launched that fall featuring Kumar’s flying quadrotors and two other robotics technologies.

-Since then, the Y-Prize has offered up a new set of Penn technologies each year.
-In addition to robotics, past competitions have featured technologies in the fields of nanotechnology and biomedical engineering.
-The 2018-2019 competition introduced two new Penn Engineering technologies inspired by natural phenomena.
+Since then, the Y-Prize has offered up a new set of Penn technologies each year in fields like robotics, nanotechnology, and biomedical engineering.

 Y-Prize Co-founder